⚠️

 Punctuation in the middle of a sentence

 If the punctuation mark is in the middle of a sentence, double click just to the left of the punctuation symbol or on it (Note: when selected it will include the space after it).
-Be careful positioning the cursor before you click as it can get quite finicky in such a small space; too much to the right and you'll select athe word that comes after it instead, take a look: Select punctuation in the middle of a sentence in Word
+Be careful positioning the cursor before you click as it can get quite finicky in such a small space; too much to the right and you'll select a word or character that comes after it instead, take a look: Selecting punctuation in the middle of a sentence in Word

 Punctuation at the end of a sentence

 For selecting punctuation at the end of a sentence sometimes it's easier to click and drag over it rather than double click as you have to be very exact.
-Some finishing punctuation is coupled together when selected e.g. full stops/periods with quotation marks, take a look: Select full stop next to a quotation mark in Word
+Some finishing punctuation is coupled together when selected e.g. full stops/periods with quotation marks, take a look: Selecting a full stop period next to a quotation mark in Word